 Employees are key to the businesses of the Trading & Industrial Division.
-The Trading & of employees is an essential part of conducting a sustainable business.
-The businesses of the Trading & Industrial Division aim to build highly-trained teams, keep staff motivated, reduce staff turnover
+The Trading & Industrial Division believes that proper treatment of employees is an essential part of conducting a sustainable business.
+The businesses of the Trading & Industrial Division aim to build highly-trained teams, keep staff motivated, reduce staff turnover and adopt safe working practices.